Dig Deeper, Go Farther!

 Theta Alpha Kappa Honor Society

 Samford students may be inducted into the Alpha Iota Epsilon chapter of Theta Alpha Kappa, the National Honor Society for religion and theology.
-Since the induction of its first class of members in 2008, Samford’s chapter of TAK has played a vital role in helping students integrate the academic study of religion with a commitment to faith.
+Since the induction of its first class of members in 2008, Samford’s chapter of TAK has played a vital role in helping students integrate the academic study of Christian and religious studies with a commitment to faith.
 This commitment continues today through TAK’s hosting of various academic lectures and especially its sponsorship of Christian Faith and Critical Thought Colloquia in the fall and spring of each academic year.
 To qualify for membership in Theta Alpha Kappa, students must have completed a minimum of twelve semester hours in religion courses (RELG or UCBP), while maintaining a 3.65 GPA in those courses.
 Additionally, students must maintain a GPA of 3.0 or higher in their total academic program and must rank in the top 35% of their class at the time of induction.
 Students’ academic records are reviewed on an annual basis to determine their eligibility for membership in TAK.
-Students who believe they may have met the qualifications for entry into TAK or who are interested in learning more about Samford’s TAK chapter may contact the chapter’s faculty moderator, Dr. Lisa Battaglia.
+Students who believe they may have met the qualifications for entry into TAK or who are interested in learning more about Samford’s TAK chapter may contact the chapter’s faculty moderator, Rony Kozman.

 We are privileged to give seven awards at the end of each academic year.